Biography: Katy Fraser is a twenty four year old underwater filmmaker, photographer and technical diver and is the creator of She Dives Tech.

 Underwater film is an incredibly competitive industry and there seems to be no right or wrong way in terms of the most efficient route to get to where you want to be.
 I have no formal training in film and up until this point I have tailored my own path by putting my dive training first and then slowly but surely building my experience level up to the point I am competent enough to start taking my camera into certain environments.

-Being twenty three I am viewing these years as my university ones and taking all the great opportunities I am given to gain as much experience as I can within the industry.
+Being twenty four I am viewing these years as my university ones and taking all the great opportunities I am given to gain as much experience as I can within the industry.
 Flexibility and having an open mind is the key and of course many hours of hard work!

 Coming from an art background, Film provides me with the perfect outlet for my creative side.
 Being such a small, niche industry it has allowed me to be able to experiment with lots of original ideas and work with like-minded, inspirational and artistic people.